Leading with Emotional Intelligence

 Yesterday I was picking a business colleague and friend up from our local train station.
-After battling the morning rush traffic which was an emotional feat in itself, I got to the station only to discover there were major building works.
-I managed to get into a space at the side of the station which had lots of car parking spaces but had big “no parking” signs because they belonged to a local hotel.
+After battling the morning rush traffic which was an emotional feat in itself.
+I got to the station only to discover there were major building works.
+I managed to get into a space at the side of the station which had lots of car parking spaces.
+There were displayed some big “no parking” signs because they belonged to a local hotel.

 Acutely aware he would be wondering where on earth I had got to, I decided to jump quickly out of the car and wave to him to signal where I was.
-I got out of my car door, went onto the path, my friend spotted me after a couple of waves, and as I turned to go back to the car about 2 metres away there was a private car parking attendant writing out a ticket.
-“You have got to be kidding” I said.
-He smiled eerily and said “no, you’ve left the car unattended, you can see the signs”, as he proceeded to stick a ticket on my windscreen.
+I got out of my car door, went onto the path.
+My friend spotted me after a couple of waves.
+As I turned to go back to the car about 2 metres away there was a private car parking attendant writing out a ticket.
+“You have got to be kidding,” I said.
+He smiled eerily and said “No, you’ve left the car unattended, you can see the signs”, as he proceeded to stick a ticket on my windscreen.
 Completely astonished, I watched helplessly as he proceeded to take photographs of the empty car no doubt to back up his ticket.

 Years ago I would have reacted badly to the sense of injustice, anger and frustration of being so unfairly treated.
 At this stage in my life I simply managed to say with great disdain “I don’t know how you sleep at nights”.
 We then got into the car and left.